• Skip to main content

 1 December 2013 by Gramilano Leave a Comment

 Q&A When did you start dancing?
 I started dancing when I was 8 years old.
 Why did you start dancing?
-After seeing my younger sister (Demelza Parish currently with The Royal Ballet) … [Read more...] about Xander Parish answers the Gramilano Questionnaire… Dancers’ Edition
+After seeing my younger sister (Demelza Parish currently with The Royal Ballet) dancing in … [Read more...] about Xander Parish answers the Gramilano Questionnaire… Dancers’ Edition

 The dance drain: who will save ballet in Italy?